Banner image placeholder

 Chapter 1 introduces the research background of this study.
 It primarily covers the concept, historical development, and current status of China’s state technationalist agenda.

 Chapter 2 identifies the gaps in existing research related to China’s state technationalist agenda and proposes three specific research questions for this thesis.
 This chapter begins by reviewing the existing literature on China’s state technationalist agenda.
-Based on the findings from prior research, it then delves into a discussion of the “state-capital-technology-labour” nexus that exists under this agenda.
+Based on the findings from prior research, it delves into a discussion of the “state-capital-technology-labour” nexus that exists under this agenda.
 Finally, it identifies the research gaps, noting the current focus on the “labour-technology” relationship and the relative neglect of the “labour-state” and “labour-capital” relationships.

 Chapter 3 justifies the rationale for the research methodology.
 This chapter first explains the reasoning behind selecting two sub-sectors of high-tech industries—manufacturing and services—for qualitative comparative analysis.
 It then introduces the basic profiles of the cases selected within each sub-sector.
-Finally, it provides a detailed description of the data collection, including on-site ethnography and in-depth interviews, as well as the analysis process based on the grounded theory.
+Finally, it provides a detailed description of the data collection, including on-site fieldwork and in-depth interviews, as well as the analysis process based on the grounded theory.

 Chapter 6 explores the technology adoption by employees in high-tech industries under China’s state technationalist agenda.
 This study addresses research question 3 of this thesis and aims to expand and supplement the existing research on “labour-technology.”
 The chapter focuses on investigating how employees reconceptualize the nature of work tasks after technology is integrated into the workplace under this agenda.
 Taking the perspective of the very workers and professional groups performing those tasks, the study offers a view of the dynamic shifting of meanings and boundaries of tasks following AI implementation and automation in the workplace.